The Five-Star Weekend Summary, Characters and Themes

 Summary

-Hollis Shaw, a renowned food blogger grappling with the sudden death of her husband, Matthew, decides to host a “five-star weekend” at her Nantucket home.
-She invites four friends from different stages of her life, hoping to rekindle connections and find solace.
+Hollis Shaw, a renowned food blogger, is struggling to navigate life after the sudden death of her husband, Matthew.
+In an effort to find solace and reconnect with herself, she decides to host a “five-star weekend” at her home in Nantucket, inviting four friends from different stages of her life.

-Her daughter, Caroline, a film student, is tasked with documenting the weekend, aiming to create a deeper narrative than just showcasing gourmet meals and picturesque scenery.
+Her daughter, Caroline, a film student, is tasked with documenting the weekend, expecting to capture beautiful meals and picturesque scenes for her mother’s brand.

-Tatum, Hollis’s childhood friend, arrives harboring anxiety over a recent breast biopsy.
+Among the guests is Tatum, Hollis’s childhood friend, who arrives carrying the heavy burden of anxiety over a recent breast biopsy.

-The weekend unfolds with unexpected drama, heightened by the arrival of Hollis’s ex-boyfriend, Jack, and the intrusion of Electra, a former friend who exposes Gigi’s secret.
+As the weekend progresses, old wounds resurface and new tensions arise, especially with the unexpected arrival of Hollis’s ex-boyfriend, Jack, and the intrusion of Electra, a former friend who reveals Gigi’s affair with Matthew to the entire group.

 Characters